-Be sure that working smoke detectors are installed in homes where children are living and that all family members understand how to "get out alive" in case of fire.

-Place hazardous materials, such as matches and lighters, cleaning liquids, etc., out of the reach of children.

-Insist on safe storage of all firearms.

-Install fences and self-latching gates around swimming pools.
-Provide constant supervision of children around any body of water: bathtubs, swimming pools, rivers and lakes.

-Be sure that all children are properly restrained when riding in any vehicle, preferably in the back seat, and not left unattended.

-Insist on the use of safety helmets for activities such as biking and skateboarding.

-Support graduated driving privileges for teens, which requires passing a series of qualifications before acquiring full driving privileges.
-This plan has proven effective in a number of other states.
+- Be sure that working smoke detectors are installed in homes where children are living and that all family members understand how to "get out alive" in case of fire. - Place hazardous materials, such as matches and lighters, cleaning liquids, etc., out of the reach of children. - Insist on safe storage of all firearms. - Install fences and self-latching gates around swimming pools.
+Provide constant supervision of children around any body of water: bathtubs, swimming pools, rivers and lakes. - Be sure that all children are properly restrained when riding in any vehicle, preferably in the back seat, and not left unattended. - Insist on the use of safety helmets for activities such as biking and skateboarding. - Support graduated driving privileges for teens, which requires passing a series of qualifications before acquiring full driving

-Notify Consumer Product Safety of any product malfunctions that contributed to a child's death.
+- privileges.
+This plan has proven effective in several other states. - The Coroner or Medical Examiner should notify Consumer Product Safety of any product malfunctions that contributed to a child's death.